parryc/thevoid/templates/bookarts/posts/a-momigami-jacket.md

 # ② marble paper

-one of the hardest parts of making this jacket was coming up with a marbled pattern that would look OK when invariably goof up the sewing. this ruled out a lot of traditional rake-based pattern, which had the potential to clash if the directions looked weird.
+one of the hardest parts of making this jacket was coming up with a marbled pattern that would look OK when i invariably goof up the sewing. this ruled out a lot of traditional rake-based pattern, which had the potential to clash if the directions looked weird.

 a pattern like italian veins or some such probably could have worked, but i still wanted something that had a rake in it. to that end, i did a pattern i call "4 corners": ꙮ;→¼;↓¼;←¼;↑¼. this had the benefit of showing some clear rake usage, but also being conducive to mixing and matching marbled sheets since the pattern was quite "loose" (compared to, say, a normal nonpareil pattern).